fluxninja/aperture/docs/content/get-started/setting-up-application/service-mesh-and-gateways.md

 ```

 One of the most common and easy ways to integrate Aperture into your application
-is to use a service mesh or API getaway.
-Aperture supports Envoy, Istio,
+is to use a service mesh or API gateway.
+Aperture supports Envoy, Istio, Nginx
-Linkerd, and Kong.
+Gateway, and Kong Gateway.

 <!-- vale off -->